ajmandourah/tinshop-ng/README.md

 - [X] Auto-refresh configuration on file change
 - [X] Add the possibility to whitelist or blacklist a switch
 - [X] Add the possibility to ban theme
+- [X] You can specify custom titledb to be merged with official one

 # Dev or build from source